-

 Beautiful Things

-Most of my old paintings used as record sleeves have been in storage since 2002, they’re free now and I think they need to get out and about.
+Old paintings from the late 1990s, some details of which were used as record sleeves in the early 2000s.
 This painting was used for the sleeve art for Haven’s 2nd release, Beautiful Thing.July 2021.
-Tar paint and emulsion on paper, started 1998, it’s still breathing and Continue reading
+Tar paint and emulsion on paper, started 1998, it’s still breathing and moving. https://www.discogs.com/master/135209-Haven-Beautiful-Thing The vibe with the original haven art… Continue reading

 -